fani-lab/RePair/README.md

 > - [`local machine (cpu, gpu)(linux, windows)`](https://github.com/fani-lab/personalized_query_refinement/blob/main/RUNT5.md#localhost-cpu-or-gpu)
 > - [`google cloud (tpu)`](https://github.com/fani-lab/personalized_query_refinement/blob/main/RUNT5.md#google-cloud-tpu)

-We store the finetuned transformer in [`./output/{domain name}/{transformer name}.{pairing strategy}`](./output/toy.msmarco.passage/t5.small.local.docs.query) like for  [`T5`](https://github.com/google-research/text-to-text-transfer-transformer) whose `small` version has been finetuned on a local machine for `toy.msmarco.passage`, we save the model in [`./output/toy.msmarco.passage/t5.small.local.docs.query`](./output/toy.msmarco.passage/t5.small.local.docs.query)
+We store the finetuned transformer in `./output/{domain name}/{transformer name}.{pairing strategy}`.
+For instance, for  [`T5`](https://github.com/google-research/text-to-text-transfer-transformer) whose `small` version has been finetuned on a local machine for `toy.msmarco.passage`, we save the model in [`./output/toy.msmarco.passage/t5.small.local.docs.query.passage`](./output/toy.msmarco.passage/t5.small.local.docs.query)

 ### [`['predict']`](./src/param.py#L16)
 Once a transformer has been finetuned, we feed input original queries w/ or w/o context to the model and whaterver the model generates is considered as a `potential` refined query.
 To have a collection of potential refined queries for the same original query, we used the [`top-k random sampling`](https://aclanthology.org/P18-1082/) as opposed to `beam search`, suggested by [`Nogueira and Lin`](https://cs.uwaterloo.ca/~jimmylin/publications/Nogueira_Lin_2019_docTTTTTquery-v2.pdf).
 So, we ran the transformer for [`nchanges`](./src/param.py#L16) times at inference and generate [`nchanges`](./src/param.py#L16) potential refined queries.

-We store the `i`-th potential refined query of original queries at same folder as the finetuned model, i.e., [`./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}`](./output/toy.msmarco.passage/t5.small.local.docs.query) like [`./output/toy.msmarco.passage/t5.small.local.docs.query/pred.0-1000005`](./output/toy.msmarco.passage/t5.small.local.docs.query/pred.0-1000005)
+We store the `i`-th potential refined query of original queries at same folder as the finetuned model, i.e., `./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}` like [`./output/toy.msmarco.passage/t5.small.local.docs.query.passage/pred.0-1000005`](./output/toy.msmarco.passage/t5.small.local.docs.query.passage/pred.0-1000005)

 ### [`['search']`](./src/param.py#L17)
 We search the relevant documents for both the original query and each of the `potential` refined queries.
 We need to set an information retrieval method, called ranker, that retrieves relevant documents and ranks them based on relevance scores.
 We integrate [`pyserini`](https://github.com/castorini/pyserini), which provides efficient implementations of sparse and dense rankers, including `bm25` and `qld` (query likelihood with Dirichlet smoothing).

-We store the result of search for the `i`-th potential refined query at same folder in files with names ending with ranker, i.e., [`./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}.{ranker name}`](./output/toy.msmarco.passage/t5.small.local.docs.query) like [`./output/toy.msmarco.passage/t5.small.local.docs.query/pred.0-1000005.bm25`](./output/toy.msmarco.passage/t5.small.local.docs.query/pred.0-1000005.bm25).
+We store the result of search for the `i`-th potential refined query at same folder in files with names ending with ranker, i.e., `./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}.{ranker name}` like [`./output/toy.msmarco.passage/t5.small.local.docs.query.passage/pred.0-1000005.bm25`](./output/toy.msmarco.passage/t5.small.local.docs.query.passage/pred.0-1000005.bm25).

 ### [`['eval']`](./src/param.py#L20)
 The search results of each potential refined queries are evaluated based on how they improve the performance with respect to an evaluation metric like `map` or `mrr`.

-We store the result of evaluation for the `i`-th potential refined query at same folder in files with names ending with evaluation metric, i.e., [`./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}.{ranker name}.{metric name}`](./output/toy.msmarco.passage/t5.small.local.docs.query) like [`./output/toy.msmarco.passage/t5.small.local.docs.query/pred.0-1000005.bm25.map`](./output/toy.msmarco.passage/t5.small.local.docs.query/pred.0-1000005.bm25.map).
+We store the result of evaluation for the `i`-th potential refined query at same folder in files with names ending with evaluation metric, i.e., `./output/{domain name}/{transformer name}.{pairing strategy}/pred.{refinement index}-{model checkpoint}.{ranker name}.{metric name}` like [`./output/toy.msmarco.passage/t5.small.local.docs.query.passage/pred.0-1000005.bm25.map`](./output/toy.msmarco.passage/t5.small.local.docs.query.passage/pred.0-1000005.bm25.map).

 ### [`['agg', 'box']`](./src/param.py#L12)
 Finaly, we keep those potential refined queries whose performance (metric score) have been better or equal compared to the original query, i.e., `refined_query_metric >= original_query_metric and refined_q_metric > 0`.